 - Well presented and confident with an eye for detail

-- Committed and willing to support the GM in developing the skills of team colleagues
+- Committed and willing to support team colleagues

 - Driven to provide the best possible guest experience

 - Able to reliably manage the commute to the pub, days, evenings and weekends